Kansas ethics panel to hear campaign finance complaints

 WICHITA, Kan.
-(AP) - Former Sedgwick County Commissioner Michael O’Donnell could be on the hook potentially thousands in civil fines if an ethics panel finds he violated state campaign finance law.
+(AP) - Former Sedgwick County Commissioner Michael O’Donnell could be on the hook for potentially thousands of dollars in civil fines if an ethics panel finds he violated state campaign finance law.

 O’Donnell faces nine counts of campaign finance violations for allegedly funneling money from his campaign account in 2015 and 2016 to his personal checking account and to four friends, according to the complaint.